watcol/qool/README.md

 > **IMPORTANT**
 >
-> The file will be accessable from whole machines in your local network,
+> While the shared files will be accessible from whole machines in your local network,
-> so:
+> you should pay attention to these:
 >
-> - you should **NEVER** send your secret file.
+> - Don't share any files in the public space.
-> - you should use this application in your house.
+> - Don't share your secret data.

 ## License
 Qool is licensed under the following license: